Keenwawa/slate/source/index.html.md

 # Orders

-What is an order and it's status
+This section covers our endpoints for creating an order or modifying the state of an order.

 ## Order object

+What is an order and its status

 > Example Order object